 - National Institute on Minority Health and Health Disparities; and

 - National Library of Medicine;

-The NCI TTC uses different licensing agreements that can be obtained from the Forms & Model Agreements page of the NIH Office of Technology Transfer site, with the exception of the Startup Exclusive License that is detailed elsewhere on this site.
+You can find our licensing agreements on the Forms & Model Agreements page of the NIH Office of Technology Transfer site, with the exception of the Startup Exclusive License.

 The licensing process for NIH is described here.